syyunn/-quantitative-political-science/README.md

 http://www.cs.columbia.edu/~blei/papers/GerrishBlei2012.pdf

 ### Goal:
-- explore how a lawmaker’s voting patterns deviate from what is expected and how that deviation depends on what is being voted on.
+- explore how a lawmaker’s voting patterns deviate from what is expected
+- how that deviation depends on what is being voted on.
 -